evancole99/investment_tracker/readme.md

 The script can then be executed via the command line:
 > python3 main.py

+There is a test user configured with a few preset purchases and stock holdings to play around with.
+To sign in to the test user, enter the following credentials:
+Account name: test\_account
+Password: password

-This project is publicly available on GitHub.
-Anyone may repurpose, change, or expand upon this library for educational purposes.
+This project is publicly available on [GitHub](https://github.com/evancole99/investment_tracker).
+Anyone is free to repurpose, change, or expand upon this library for educational purposes.

+NOTE: If you try to break the scripts, you will.
+If you try to break the database, you will.
+This is not meant to be a secure implementation, only practice and educational content. **DO NOT STORE SENSITIVE DATA HERE.**